sbstjn/XMLBuilder.js/README.md

 XMLBuilder.js
 =============

-Create XML files with Node.js
+Create XML data with JavaScript, requires `RequireJS` for using and `nodeunit` for testing…

 Usage
 =====